Publication Ethics and Publication Malpractice Statement

 Authors are required to agree with the open access policy which allows unlimited access and reuse of all published articles.

-- Data access and retention
+- Data Access and Retention

-Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, and should in any event be prepared to retain such data for a reasonable time after publication.
+Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, if required, and should in any event be prepared to retain such data for a reasonable time after publication.

-- Originality and plagiarism
+- Originality and Plagiarism

-- Multiple publications
+- Multiple Publications

 - Accountability